 200 University Ave.
 W.

 Waterloo, ON, N2L 3G1 CANADA

-Applicants should submit a complete curriculum vitae, a research proposal (max.
-5 pages in length) and arrange for three letters of recommendation from professional references to arrive before December 15, 2015.
-Additional information about the Department of Chemistry and the University of Waterloo can be found at https://uwaterloo.ca/chemistry.
+Applicants should submit a complete curriculum vitae, a teaching dossier of up to 5 pages in length and arrange for three letters of recommendation from professional references to arrive before February 28, 2017.
+Additional information about the Department of Chemistry and the University of Waterloo can be found at http://uwaterloo.ca/chemistry.

 The University of Waterloo respects, appreciates and encourages diversity.
 We welcome applications from all qualified individuals including women, members of visible minorities, Aboriginal peoples and persons with disabilities.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.